Cubeir/Vanilla-RTX/README.md

 Please note that this pack relies on some of Minecraft's original art resources (found at [this github repository](https://aka.ms/resourcepacktemplate)) to function.
 This is due to a game limitation where texture maps can only be called within the pack and once removed, the game stops defaulting to its own resources, contrary to the usual behavior of Minecraft texture packs.
 Consequently, Vanilla RTX unavoidably has to include a small part of base game's resources as referenced by ```texture_set.json``` files.
 As time passes this may result in outdated resources.
 Parity checks are performed on a regular basis with the pack adjusted accordingly.
-Large parts of vanilla resources also had to be modified for compatibility with ray tracing or to work around other technical issues or limitations without altering their original appearance.
+It is also worth noting large parts of vanilla resources also had to be modified for compatibility with ray tracing or to work around other technical issues or limitations without altering their original appearance.
 For instance, the Enhanced option which addresses a wide range of compatibility issues with Minecraft’s vanilla resources in ray tracing graphics mode, [learn more](https://minecraftrtx.net/enhancements).

 ### Credits
 Created and maintained with ❤️‍🔥 by Cubeir — special thanks to: